 PROPONENTS MIGHT ARGUE that workers would welcome the opportunity to work one additional hour per week without additional compensation because of the desirability of commuting to work only four days a week instead of five.
 Although affected city offices would be closed one weekday, they would be open two hours longer on the remaining four days of the week thereby allowing for more convenient access by the public.
-Although not factored into our projection of potential savings, keeping city offices open just four days a week is likely to reduce utility, energy, and other costs.
+Although not factored into our projection of potential savings, keeping city offices open just four days a week is also likely to reduce utility, energy, and other costs.
+Lower energy consumption would support the sustainability goals of the Mayor's PlaNYC initiative.
 OPPONENTS MIGHT ARGUE that adding an additional hour to the workweek without additional compensation is equivalent to a 2.8 percent wage cut.
-They might further note that many employees have commitments that would make a 10-hour workday difficult (nine work hours plus the customary lunch hour).
+They might further note that many employees have commitments, such as parenting, that would make a 10-hour workday difficult (nine work hours plus the customary lunch hour).
 Opponents might also argue that predicted productivity savings are too optimistic for several reasons.
 First, workers' hourly productivity is likely to be lower when the workday is extended by two hours.
-Second, when employees are ill and use a sick day, it would cost the city nine hours of lost output as opposed to only seven under the status quo.
+Second, when employees are ill and use a sick day, it would cost the city nine hours of lost output as opposed to only seven under the current rules.